Shadow-Scientist/marshmallow-comet/README.md

 ## Browser Compatibility

 I was very excited to see if it works on major browsers like Chrome, Firefox and others.
 Currently tested on latest versions of Chrome, Firefox and works fine enough.
-Not sure about Opera, IE and Edge, but it should be working.
+Not sure about Opera, IE and Edge, may be opera needs -webkit- prefixes on transition and transform properties.

 See the tutorial @ https://www.youtu.be/B-CVLSndmxM